-Instant Pot Chicken Stew is the perfect one-pot recipe when you’re looking for a meal to warm up your soul.
+Instant Pot Chicken Stew is the perfect one-pot recipe when you’re looking for a meal to warm you up.
 It’s healthy comfort food at its best!

 I crave this meal on dreary, cold days and I love that it’s a filling, balanced meal made in one pot.
 This version of chicken stew is fantastic for those that need a dairy-free option (no cream here!) and it also doesn’t use a thickener like cornstarch.